 Labor, Exhaustion, and Success: Company Towns in the Donbas

 Most cities in the Donbass, such as Donetsk, Luhansk, Kramatorsk, Alchevsk, Lysychansk, Horlivka, Yenakiyeve, were born as corporate towns.
 In the Soviet period, they transformed into large and medium size cities and formed the largest agglomeration in Ukraine.
-Despite the many transformations in the 20th c., a lot has remained unchanged in the cities – corporations maintained their influence and control, while industrial production, labour, state policy, and all aspects of everyday life were closely interrelated.
+Despite the many transformations in the 20 century, a lot has remained unchanged in the cities – corporations maintained their influence and control, while industrial production, labour, state policy, and all aspects of everyday life were closely interrelated.

 The main idea of the exhibition was to take a look at the history of the Donbass through the corporate cities, the settlements developed around a mine or a plant.
-In the cities, all relations between people, production and consumption, as well as the entire lifestyle were connected to the company or enterprise itself, as it offered jobs, developed the city, and shaped a true ‘new person’, the creator of an industry.
+In the cities, all relations between people, production and consumption, as well as the entire lifestyle were connected to the company or enterprise itself, as it offered jobs, developed the city, and shaped a true "new person," the creator of an industry.

-17 exhibition stands cover such aspects as changes in the natural landscape and cityscape, labour and production, relations between people, attempts of the state and the enterprises to develop ‘an ideal society’ and a heroic worker, as well as the after work leisure.
+17 exhibition stands cover such aspects as changes in the natural landscape and cityscape, labour and production, relations between people, attempts of the state and the enterprises to develop "an ideal society" and a heroic worker, as well as the after work leisure.
 The personalities of the exhibition also include some iconic persons for the Donbass, such as John Hughes, Oleksiy Stakhanov, and Volodymyr Sosiura.